The Beauty and Magic of Yiddish

 Choose your contribution amount

-With your contribution you will also be donating to Hillel Tbilisi - International Jewish student organization in Georgia.
+With your contribution you will also be donating to the Jewish Language Project of the Hebrew Union College.

 Select below your type of admission.
 You will be asked to pay with credit card.